g2nb/nbtools/README.md

-# nbtools JupyterLab Prototype
+# nbtools for JupyterLab

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/genepattern/nbtools/lab?urlpath=lab)
 [![Build Status](https://travis-ci.org/genepattern/nbtools.svg?branch=lab)](https://travis-ci.org/genepattern/nbtools)

 nbtools is a framework for creating user-friendly Jupyter notebooks that are accessible to both programming and non-programming users alike.
+It is a core component of the GenePattern Notebook environment.

 Prerequisites